A Little About Me!

 O boy, where has the time gone?
 Apart from Northbumberland, Whitby is probably one of my most favourite places in the country and I holiday there frequently/ Alas it was a place that I went with my last dog, Cindy Lou, who sadly died a little while ago.
 Now I have a new companion a Patterdale named Tess.

 Sometimes I rise at 3:00am to get to a location for what photographers call 'The Golden Hour'.
 In my case because I live in the east, this means sunrise.
-The Golden Hour can of course also mean sunset.
-That isn't so bad, at least I get to sleep when I've finished a shoot.
+It isn't so bad, at least I get to go home andsleep when I've finished a shoot.